fan-ziqi/openpi-comet/README.md

 This will create `norm_stats.json` under `assets/pi0_b1k/behavior-1k/2025-challenge-demos`, which will be used to normalize the training data.

-After this, update the configs in `src/openpi/training/config.py` to be the task name you want (or None to include all tasks), for example, you can update the configs as follows for the `turning_on_radio` task:
+Update the configs in `src/openpi/training/config.py` to be the task name you want (or None to include all tasks), for example, you can update the configs as follows for the `turning_on_radio` task:

 ```python
 TrainConfig(